The Wonder of the Giraffe

 7. No two giraffe will share the same patterned hide, although animals from the same area can look very similar.

 8. The giraffe is very quiet.
 So quiet in fact, scientists originally thought they were mute.
 Research has revealed they bleat, snort and grunt (very quietly) and like other large mammals (whales and elephants), they can communicate using infrasound.
-Also see this video, how man is using infrasound to protect our planet from being nuked.
+Also see the video below, how man is using infrasound to protect our planet from being nuked.